-Buyers in the market for the best 2013 4-door trucks can choose from compact to, gasoline-powered, FFV and hybrid.
+Buyers in the market for the best 2013 4-door trucks can choose from compact to full-size, gasoline-powered, FFV and hybrid.
 It really comes down to what you need the truck for and what you want it for.
 It’s that simple.
 Towing, hauling, going-off road or strictly on-pavement, looking good, using less fuel and being eco-friendly… what are your requirements?

 Here is a listing of the best 2013 4-door trucks that covers pretty much the gamut.
 There are no bad choices here, just what works best to suit your needs.